• R Cookbook 2nd Edition

 Solution

-package is in your search path.
+The standard datasets distributed with R are already available to you, since the datasets package is in your search path.
 If you’ve loaded any other packages, datasets that come with those loaded packages will also be available in your search path.

-To access datasets in other packages, use the data
+To access datasets in other packages, use the data function while giving the dataset name and package name:

 Discussion

-, also come with example data that’s used in the examples found in their help files.
+R comes with many built-in datasets.
+Other packages, such as dplyr and ggplot2, also come with example data that’s used in the examples found in their help files.
 These datasets are useful when you are learning about R, since they provide data with which to experiment.

 head(pressure)